datainfrahq/druid-operator/docs/README.md

 ---

-:warning: You won't find any documentation about druid itself in this repositoy.
+:warning: You won't find any documentation about druid itself in this repository.
-If you need details about how to architecutre your druid cluster you can consult theses documentations:
+If you need details about how to architecture your druid cluster you can consult theses documentations:

 * [Druid introduction](<https://druid.apache.org/docs/latest/design/index.html>)
 * [Druid architecture](https://druid.apache.org/docs/latest/design/architecture.html)